James Flannigan (Medal of Honor)

-Private James Flanagan (1833 – October 4, 1905) was a soldier who fought in the American Civil War.
+Private James Flanagan (c.
+1833 – October 4, 1905) was a soldier who fought in the American Civil War.
 Flanagan received the United States' highest award for bravery during combat, the Medal of Honor, for his action at Nolensville, Tennessee on 15 February 1863.
 He was honored with the award on 11 September 1897.

 Biography

-Flannigan was born in Canada in 1833.
+Flannigan was born in British North America in 1833.
 He enlisted into the 2nd Minnesota Infantry.
 He died on 4 October 1905 and his remains are interred at the Saint Lawrence Cemetery in Louisville, New York.